DhBarboza/Goals-Application/README.md

 application that performs goal management

 ### Overview:
-A simple application that performs goal registration, containing the possibility to register, edit and delete
+A simple application that performs goal registration

 ### Technologies Used:
 - Backend: Node.js, Express, cors